The programme, which will be based in Wayra’s Open Future_ North facility in Oldham, will support up to seven start-ups a year.

 Start-ups accepted to the programme will receive the equivalent of £70,000 in cash and business services, including working space at Open Future_ North and access to investors, mentors and coaches – and also potentially to a global audience through business development opportunities with Telefónica.

-Through the new programme and accelerator, Wayra UK will support grassroots entrepreneurship in Greater Manchester and attract start-up talent, investment and business mentors from outside of the region.
+Through the new programme and accelerator, Wayra UK will support grassroots entrepreneurship and attract start-up talent, investment and business mentors.

 The fund has £8 million ready to deploy and is seeking to raise up to £20 million to invest into companies tackling the poverty premium, both within the accelerator and in separate investments across the UK.